Registration Deadline: In Minnesota, you may register 21 days before Election Day or on Election Day at your polling place.

 Online: Minnesota voter registration application

-By mail/ in writing: You may register to vote by completing a voter registration application and mailing it into your local election official.
+By mail/ in writing: You may register to vote by completing an application and mailing it to your local election official.

 By fax: Contact your local election office for faxing options.